“Affordable Loan Solution” Program Offers 3% Down Loan

 Plus, Bank of America has not specified what their mortgage rates are on this program.
 Even without PMI payments, the new loan program could mean a higher interest rate than FHA, Conventional 97 or HomeReady loans, depending on your financial situation.

-Other low down payment options available
+Other low down payment mortgage options available

 Bank of America isn’t the only lender offering 3 percent downpayment loans.
 Large and small mortgage lenders and banks across the country offer low downpayment loans that are not specific to a single lender.